 Millennials love meme stocks and tend to be the demographic that drives their fluctuations.

-Established firms like Charles Schwab and TD Ameritrade have also added online investment tools in recent years.
+In recent years, established firms like Charles Schwab and TD Ameritrade have also added online investment tools.

 Online platforms have made it much easier to make quick investment decisions.